syncthing/docs/users/config.rst

     The folder ID, must be unique. (mandatory)

 label
-    The label of a folder is human readable and descriptive local name.
+    The label of a folder is a human readable and a descriptive local name.
 Can be different on each device. (optional)

 path
     The path to the directory where the folder is stored on this